 The newspaper collection is Denmark’s national collection of newspapers and the main collection takes up 24 kilometres of shelving.
-It is located in Skejby near Aarhus, where our focus is on collecting via copyright deposits (printed and digital newspapers), preserving printed newspapers in a secure building and digital newspapers on secure servers, and finally making the newspapers accessible by digitising and making them searchable on mediestream.dk.
+It is located in Skejby near Aarhus, where our focus is on collecting via legal deposits (printed and digital newspapers), and preserving printed newspapers in a secure building and digital newspapers on secure servers, and finally making the newspapers accessible by digitising and making them searchable on mediestream.dk.

 The printed newspapers

-Local newspapers make up 15 million pages spread out on 3.700 titles, many of which are continuations of each other.
+Local newspapers make up 15 million pages spread out on 3,700 titles, many of which are continuations of each other.
 This type of newspaper became popular in the late 19th century and has grown over time to become an important part of the market for printed advertising and local information.

-- Jette D. Søllinge and Niels Thomsen: The Danish newspapers 1634-1991 (1991)
+- Jette D. Søllinge and Niels Thomsen: De danske aviser 1634-1991 (1991)

 Newspapers on microfilm